Who We Are

-Welcome to the Hingham Special Education Parent Advisory Council (SEPAC)!
+What is a Special Education Parent Advisory Council (SEPAC)?

 Who should be involved?

-• Parents of children receiving "Early Intervention" services who will be transitioning to the HPS system when their child turns 3 years old.
+- Parents of children currently receiving "Early Intervention" services who will be transitioning to the school system when their child turns 3 years old.

-• By participating, you will have a voice regarding programs that could affect your child.
+- Learn how to have input into programs that could affect your child.

 - Network with parents who have "been there" – get tips, advice, and feedback.